 Also, make sure to get a transport pass so you can save time and money.
 It would be best to rent a bike to get around the city and take advantage of its fresh air.
 You will indeed have a great experience going on a ride by the beach.
 Since many businesses are closed for the holidays in August, make sure to double-check the times when your favorite restaurants and shops are open before you go there.

-What’s the Weather Like in Barcelona This August
+What’s the Weather Like in Barcelona in August

 In August, Barcelona promises humid and hot temperatures that come with a lot of sunlight.